Duke Snider: The Boys of Summer

 Usually batting third in the lineup, Snider established impressive offensive numbers.
 He hit 40 or more home runs in five consecutive seasons (1953–1957), and between 1953 and 1956 he averaged 42 home runs, 124 RBI, 123 runs, and a .320 batting average.
 He led the National League (NL) in runs scored, home runs, and RBI in separate seasons.
-He appeared in six post-seasons with the Dodgers (1949, 1952–53, 1955–56, 1959), facing the New York Yankees in the first five and the Chicago White Sox in the last.
+He appeared in six World Series with the Dodgers (1949, 1952–53, 1955–56, 1959), facing the New York Yankees in the first five and the Chicago White Sox in the last.
 The Dodgers won the World Series in 1955 and in 1959.

+Decline

 Snider's career numbers declined when the team moved to Los Angeles in 1958.
 Coupled with an aching knee and a 440 ft right field fence at the cavernous Coliseum, Snider hit only 15 home runs in 1958.
 However, he had one last hurrah in 1959 as he helped the Dodgers win their first World Series in Los Angeles.
-Duke rebounded that year to hit .308 with 23 home runs and 88 RBI in 370 at bats while sharing fielding duties in right and center fields with Don Demeter and rookie Ron Fairly.
+He rebounded that year to hit .308 with 23 home runs and 88 RBI in 370 at bats, while sharing fielding duties in right and center fields with Don Demeter and rookie Ron Fairly.
 Injuries and age would eventually play a role in reducing Snider to part-time status by 1961.

 In 1962 when the Dodgers led the NL for most of the season (only to find themselves tied with the hated Giants at the season's end), it was Snider and third-base coach Leo Durocher who reportedly pleaded with manager Walter Alston to bring in future Hall of Fame pitcher (and Cy Young Award winner that year) Don Drysdale in the ninth inning of the third and deciding playoff game.
 Instead, Alston brought in Stan Williams to relieve a tiring Eddie Roebuck.
 A 4–2 lead turned into a 6–4 loss as the Giants rallied to win the pennant.
 Snider was subsequently sold to the New York Mets.
 It is said that Drysdale, his roommate, broke down and cried when he got the news of Snider's departure.